 Four best friends.
 One wrong turn.
-One shack hidden in the mountains.
+One hunting shack hidden in the mountains.

-To celebrate their graduation from university, Sadie, Julie, Morgan, and Jonah decide to spend a week backcountry hiking in western Newfoundland, tackling a remote route through the Long Range Mountains.
-Zealous, rambunctious, and overconfident, the group embarks on their self-proclaimed adventure of a lifetime in Gros Morne National Park.
+Best friends Sadie, Julie, Morgan, and Jonah decide to spend a week backcountry hiking in western Newfoundland, tackling a remote thirty-kilometre route through the Long Range Mountains.
+Zealous, rambunctious, and overconfident, they embark on their self-proclaimed adventure of a lifetime in Gros Morne National Park.
 That is, until things start to go wrong.
 When the friends stumble upon an illegal hunting shack, they witness a horrific crime that leaves them with dangerous knowledge.
 Injured, separated, and hunted by two expert poachers, the companions must find a way to get back home before they succumb to the dangers of the trail—and to each other.

-Alone on the Trail is a riveting merger of adventure and drama that will keep you reading late into the night—and make you think twice before wandering, unprepared, into the Newfoundland wilderness.
+Alone on the Trail will keep you reading late into the night—and make you think twice before wandering, unprepared, into the wilderness.

 Organized into 13 parts as opposed to traditional chapters, Hepditch utilizes her creative license to cleverly detail a tightly woven tale in the form of a series of first person character monologues.
 This organizational technique is central to the development of the four characters, allowing readers an opportunity to really get to know the internal conflict that each character brings to the developing storyline.
 Struggles with acceptance, dealing with loss and abandonment, and narcissistic jealousy and gaslighting are revealed bit by bit over the course of the story, revealing just enough for the reader to gain an accurate understanding of the growing tension experienced by the four friends as they attempt to survive while on their "trip of a lifetime".
 By divulging the frailties of each of the characters in such a way, readers will discover that they themselves experience responses ranging from happiness, to disappointment, excitement and anger.
 The struggles are real and relatable and the experience of riding that rollercoaster of emotion is palpable.
 Alone On The Trail by Emily Hepditch is a must read!!
 This riveting account has great cinematic appeal and one that I would sure love to see in living color!-- Stephanie Collins - Fireside Collections --